 Online Training Programs in Safety Engineering

-Safety engineers investigate the causes of accidents or illnesses and work to reduce or eliminate them.
+In a safety engineering program, students can learn how to investigate the causes of accidents or illnesses and work to reduce or eliminate them.
 They also design fail-safe back-up systems to prevent catastrophic results from system failure in infrastructure.
-Read on to explore online programs preparing students for this career.

-Online programs in safety engineering are available at the master's and doctoral degree levels at four-year universities or colleges.
+Online programs in safety engineering are available at the master's and doctoral degree levels.
 In some cases, schools offer safety engineering as an emphasis option within a systems engineering program.
-Like on-campus coursework in this discipline, the online curriculum typically covers engineering technology, design, physics and chemistry.
-Graduates are prepared to work in a variety of fields, including aerospace, commercial airlines, air traffic control, public transportation systems and weapon systems.
+The curriculum typically covers engineering technology, design, physics and chemistry.

 To be eligible for admission, master's degree programs require students to have a bachelor's degree, while prospective doctoral students should have a master's degree.
 Graduate-level programs may or may not require that the undergraduate degree be in engineering.
 Work experience in the field is also a common admissions factor, as are GRE scores and recommendation letters.
 Applicants should have mathematical ability, be detail-oriented and possess both analytical skills and stress tolerance.